spencercreer/pwa-financial-budget/README.md

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
 A budget progressive web application that allows a user to log expenses and deposits.
 When offline, a user is able to enter deposits and expenses which are tracked when the app is bought online.
+This progressive web application utilizes a serviceWorker, manifest, and indexedDB.

 ## Table of Contents
 * [Links](#links)